-EU member states will not tinker with deforestation law
+EU member states will not water down deforestation law

-European Union member states do not intend to heed the European Parliament's call to water down the EU's deforestation law, a meeting of member states' diplomatic representatives revealed on Wednesday.
+European Union member states do not intend to heed the European Parliament's call to water down the EU's deforestation law, a meeting of member states' diplomatic representatives indicated on Wednesday.

 The European Parliament last week agreed to a proposal to delay the deforestation regulation's entry into force by one year to early 2026, as member states had previously done.
 But at the behest of the European People's Party (EPP), a right-wing majority in Parliament also demanded that the law no longer apply to member states and third countries where there is no risk of deforestation.